 Amazing 7 volume set of Victor Hugo mid 1800's works.
 They are in pristine shape with the green silk page holders still in tact.
-My favorite bit on these beautiful books is that they were monogramed at the bottom of each with the original owners initials of H. W.

 There is very little foxing in these antique books and the size of them is perfect for any library.
 18cm x 12cm or 7 1/8" x 4 3/4".
 Finally they are written in Hugo's native tongue of French.

 This little angel faced boy, is in perfect condition, with all of his fingers and toes.
 These are usually the first to go on pieces like this.
 So, I was thrilled to see what great shape he is in.
 I love the details of his curly hair to the very delicate pencil he holds.
 Truly a find!
 Hertwig & Co. which was founded in Thuringia, Germany in 1864.